TharushaWijayabahu/TharushaWijayabahu/README.md

-# Hello, I'm Tharusha Wijayabahu 👋
+# Hello, I'm Ishan Tharusha Wijayabahu 👋

 ## About Me
 I'm a Senior Software Engineer based in Singapore, bringing robust expertise and passion to the field of software development.
 A graduate from the University of Westminster, I have honed a diverse skill set focused on delivering high-quality software solutions.